 A cardiovascular magnetic resonance (CMR)test can detect the damage.
 CMRs performed in people who’ve used cocaine show excess fluid on the heart, muscle stiffening and thickening, and changes to the motion of the heart’s walls.
 Traditional exams may not show many of these symptoms.

 An electrocardiogram (ECG)can also detect silent damage in the hearts of people who’ve used cocaine.
-An ECG study in cocaine users found that the average resting heart rate is significantly lower in people who’ve used cocaine compared to people who’ve not used the drug.
+An in cocaine users found that the average resting heart rate is significantly lower in people who’ve used cocaine compared to people who’ve not used the drug.

 Most treatments for cocaine-related cardiovascular issues are the same as what’s used in people who haven’t used the drug.
 However, cocaine use does complicate some cardiovascular therapies.